Updated June 15, 2023

 Follow the sun to Gran Canaria for blissful beaches, rocky mountains and ancient culture.
 The Canaries’ third largest island might not be the biggest but it’s one of the most diverse, with its varied terrain earning it the nickname the ‘miniature continent’.

 But where to stay?
 On an island with so much to offer, picking the right spot can be tricky.
 From package holiday favourites to quiet fishing villages, here are the most popular resorts for your Gran Canaria getaway.

 For families seeking sun, sand and plenty to keep the kids occupied, Taurito is a top choice.
 Despite its small size, the resort packs a mighty punch, with a lovely palm-fringed beach and a good selection of bars and restaurants.
-The biggest family-friendly selling point here, though, has to be the Lago Taurito Water Park in the centre of town.
+But the biggest family-friendly selling point here has to be the Lago Taurito Water Park in the centre of town.

 Dubbed Gran Canaria’s ‘Little Venice’, Puerto de Mogán is the most romantic resort on the island.
 The small canals and bridges that flow into the town’s working fishing harbour may have earned the comparison, but it’s the resort’s all-round beauty that draws couples year after year.

 The resort’s main beach is small but with golden sand and clear water, and Puerto de Mogán’s location on the southwest coast means it is also close to many of the island's best beaches – such as those in Puerto Rico and Maspalomas, both under a half an hour drive away.
 If you’re an active couple, there are several fantastic coastal walking trails that begin near to town, too.